Cray-HPE/docs-csm/upgrade/1.5.2/README.md

    Run the CSM health checks to ensure that everything is working properly before the upgrade starts.
    After the upgrade is completed, another health check is performed.
    It is important to know if any problems observed at that time existed prior to the upgrade.

-   IMPORTANT: See the CSM Install Validation and Health Checks procedures in the documentation for the CURRENT CSM version on the system.
-   The validation procedures in the CSM documentation are only intended to work with that specific version of CSM.

 1. (`ncn-m001#`) Start a typescript on `ncn-m001` to capture the commands and output from this procedure.